Tournament of Champions (TV series): Format

+The higher-scoring chef advances to the next round, while the lower-scoring one is eliminated.
+Ties are broken by comparing scores from the individual categories in the above order.
+If the chefs tie in all three categories, they compete again with a new set of Randomizer spins.

-For the sixth season, the geographic divisions were eliminated, and all four previous season winners exited the competition to take on other roles in the production.
+For the sixth season onward, the geographic divisions were eliminated, and all four previous season winners exited the competition to take on other roles in the production.
 Tiffani Faison became a sideline reporter and Maneet Chauhan, Brooke Williamson, and Mei Lin became judges.

 Analysis of results

 The competition has been called remarkable for the domination by women chefs, which is not common in American televised cooking competitions.
 According to AP News, it is "the only cooking competition series that includes people of all genders where no man has ever won, let alone made it as a top-two finalist."

-It speculated that the reason had to do with the blind tasting; judges not only do not know whose dish they are judging in a given round but also don't even know the competition's roster, which allows for no subconscious bias.
+It speculated that the reason had to do with the blind tasting format, in which the judges are not told the competition roster at any time in order to eliminate subconscious bias.
 Results in other American televised cooking competitions tend to favor male chefs; 71% of the winners of Top Chef and 60% of the winners of Chopped, both of which use non-blind judging, have been men.
 Maneet Chauhan, who won the competition twice, believes the format requires the ability to multitask, a skill she believes women are socialized to develop.

+Tournament of Champions season 7 broke this streak with an all male final four and the first male champion in Bryan Voltaggio.

 Seasons

 Season 1

-Season 1 premiered on March 3, 2020.
+Season 1 premiered on March 4, 2020.
 Judges for the season included Marcus Samuelsson, Nancy Silverton, Curtis Stone, Jonathan Waxman, Ming Tsai and Traci Des Jardins.

 Justin Warner and Simon Majumdar act as the sideline reporters, delivering real-time play-by-play to the live audience, and presenting and explaining the dishes to the judges during the blind tasting.

 The Season 1 champion is Brooke Williamson.